LionelPinheiroDuarte/lionelpinheiroduarte/README.md

 Hi there 👋

 ## About me🙍‍♂️
-I'm Lionel and I do things online
+I'm Lionel and I do things online.

 ## Technical skills 🛠️
 - **Languages**: HTML5, CSS3, Javascript, Go